-- A geographic place, specific key event, critical factor, or function that, when acted upon, allows Commanders to gain a marked advantage over an adversary or contribute materially to achieving success. - They are inherently neutral. - Can be permanent or transitory; geographic or force-oriented
+- Key terrain, specific key event, critical factor, or function that, when acted upon, allows Commanders to gain a marked advantage over an adversary or contribute materially to achieving success. - o They are inherently neutral. - o Can be permanent or transitory; geographic or force-oriented

-Line of Operation (LOO)
+• Line of Operation (LOO)

-- A line that defines the interior or exterior orientation of the force in relation to the enemy or that connects actions on nodes and/or decisive points related in time and space to an objective(s); an imaginary line along which a force moves from its base of operations toward a given physical objective - Must be accessible and well-protected - Shifting LOOs during major operations should be avoided - Main LOOs extend to the main objective - Secondary LOOs extend to secondary objectives
+- A line that defines the interior or exterior orientation of the force in relation to the enemy or that connects actions on nodes and/or decisive points related in time and space to an objective(s); an imaginary line along which a force moves from its base of operations toward a given physical objective - o Must be accessible and well-protected - Shifting LOOs during major operations should be avoided - Main LOOs extend to the main objective - Secondary LOOs extend to secondary objectives

-Line of Communications (LOC)
+• Line of Communications (LOC)

-- A route (land, water, and/or air) that connects an operating military force with a base of operations and along which supplies and military forces move - Shifting LOCs in combat should be avoided - Shorter LOCs are usually better - Land Lines of Communications (LLOCs): Links between bases of operations and fielded forces; roads, railroads, waterways - Air Lines of Communications (ALOCs): Used extensively for fast transport of troops and specialized cargo - Sea Lines of Communications (SLOCs): Routes used for commercial trade and transporting troops/materiel; primary focus is on areas through which shipping must pass without going into port
+- A route (land, water, and/or air) that connects an operating military force with a base of operations and along which supplies and military forces move. - In general, short lines of communications are preferred to long ones; multiple lines to single ones; and interior lines to those in the rear or the flanks of one's forces. - Ground Lines of Communications (GLOCs): Links between bases of operations and fielded forces; roads, railroads, waterways. - Air Lines of Communications (ALOCs): Used extensively for fast transport of troops and specialized cargo. - Sea Lines of Communications (SLOCs): Routes used for commercial trade and transporting troops/materiel.
+Longer sea lines of communications require the use of more ships.
+The enemy has more opportunity to attack; hence, more protection is needed.